 Sucker Punch has Baby Doll's stepfather, who in the first scene flies into a drunken rage after learning that Baby Doll and her sister are their mother's beneficiaries rather than him.
 He then proceeds to try and rape the girls, then commits Baby Doll to a Bedlam House after she fights back (accidentally killing her sister), bribing the corrupt head orderly into giving Baby Doll a lobotomy.

-Sleepy Hollow has Lady Von Tassell, who offs her husband and tries to off her stepdaughter, the local Strange Girl Katrina, in order to inherit the family fortune.
+Sleepy Hollow has Lady Von Tassell, who offs her husband and tries to off her stepdaughter, the local weird girl Katrina, in order to inherit the family fortune.
 She's also implied to have killed the first wife while posing as her nurse.

 It Takes Two has Clarice Kensington, who almost became one except that Alyssa's father called off the engagement.

 In The Parent Trap (both the original and the remake), the twins almost end up with an Evil Stepmother.
 The one in the remake is especially egregious, since the girls' father is a millionaire and the stepmother-to-be is a bona fide Gold Digger.